stayhsfLee/leetcode-solutions/README.md

 # SolutionsInLeetCode
-This is an organization of solutions of the aigorithm questions in the latched website.
+This is an organization of solutions about the aigorithm questions in the leetched website.